 - Flavorings: lemon zest and vanilla are the traditional ones and, similar to the great Alfajores recipe, the final flavor is amazing.

-- Adding butter: make sure it's soft and add it in pieces, a few at a time, allowing it to be integrated a bit before adding the next (image below).
-At some point, it will all be dissolved and part of the dough.
+- Adding butter: make sure it's soft and add it in pieces, a few at a time, allowing it to be integrated a bit before adding the next.
+Eventually, it will all be completely dissolved and part of the dough.

 But a good parameter is when the dough starts to create 'strands' that regularly leave the sides of the bowl but not completely.
 Don't be tempted to add flour until a ball forms because that is too much and the bread will be tough.